hphelion/documentation/devplatform/helion/index-2.html.md

 product: devplatform
 title: "Application Lifecycle Service Documetnation"
 ---

 <!--PUBLISHED-->

-Application Lifecycle Service Documentation[](#helion-documentation "Permalink to this headline")
+# HP Helion Development Platform: Application Lifecycle Service Documentation[](#helion-documentation "Permalink to this headline")
 ===============================================================================
  The **Application Lifecycle Service**  is polyglot Platform-as-a-Service (PaaS) software.
 Whether you run it in your own data